VincentWei/build-minigui-4.0/README.md

 ### Steps

-Please make sure that you can visit GitHub via SSH and you can do `sudo` on your Linux box.
+Please make sure that you can visit GitHub and you can do `sudo` on your Linux box.

+1. Copy `config.sh` to `myconfig.sh` and edit `myconfig.sh` to match your needs:

+        $ cp config.sh myconfig.sh

 1. Run `fetch-all.sh` to fetch all source from GitHub: